JPETTomography/Gate/JPET_GATE_Use_Examples/Example_6/README.md

 1. To maintain the correct ratio between source activities please use only **/gate/application/setTimeSOMETHING** methods
 2. By default activities of this NEMA phantom are 10 times lower - it is to reduce time of simulation.
-3. This example needs aproximately 10 minutes to simulates 1 second
+3. This example needs approximately 10 minutes to simulates 1 second

 ## Creating of control histograms
 If you want create control histograms for NEMA phantom you can find source code for this [here](https://github.com/BlurredChoise/DataAnalysisFromSimulations/tree/master/NEMAControlHistograms)